 You Will Continue to Learn & Grow Professionally

 A willingness to learn after you’ve graduated is an admirable characteristic in any healthcare professional.
 Staying up to date with the latest developments in healthcare is important, as it will allow you to provide your future patients with better overall care.
-Working in a residency also allows you to develop your teamwork, problem solving and communication skills as part of an interdisciplinary team setting.
+An advantage of working in a pharmacy residency also allows you to develop your teamwork, problem solving and communication skills as part of an interdisciplinary team setting.
 Gaining these valuable skills before you enter the workforce is a huge advantage and will help you settle into your role with more ease.

 You Will Meet New People